tobitdsm/rice/README.md

 I start ironbar at startup through Hyprland (see `hypr/hyprland.conf`).
 Note the reload 5 seconds after launching, this is to fix a weird startup issue where the cava element would be frozen.

 On a side note: one of the elements on the bar displays the number of days I have been using arch.
-You can edit the `ironbar/scripts/arch.sh` to show your own day count, or remove the `$arch` element from the `ironbar/config.corn` altogether.
+You can edit `ironbar/scripts/arch` to show your own day count, or remove the `$arch` element from `ironbar/config.corn` altogether.

 ### kitty